 Every year in the United States, dog bites injure roughly 1,000 people who require serious medical treatment for their wounds.

-The Massachusetts dog bite law dictates that the dog owner or party in control of a dog who causes injury or death to another person is strictly liable.
-This means the dog owners or parties in control of the dog are legally obligated to compensate that victim for the injuries and losses suffered in the attack.
+The Massachusetts dog bite law dictates that the dog owner or “party in control” of a dog that causes injury or death to another person is strictly liable for the injuries and losses caused suffered by the victim.
+This means the dog’s owner(s) or “parties in control” of the dog are legally obligated to compensate the victim for the injuries and losses suffered in the attack.

 How Do Attorneys Prove Fault in Dog Bite Cases?

 Unlike other categories of personal injury cases which require the plaintiff to prove negligence on the part of the defendant as a precondition to recovery, a victim of a dog bite or other injury caused by the dog requires no evidence of negligence to sustain a claim.
 The only legal defenses available to the owner or party in control of the offending dog, include the “teasing or tormenting” of the dog by the victim, prior to the attack, or that the victim was trespassing at the time of the attack.
 Other than these two distinct defenses, the owner or party in control of the dog is legally responsible to fully compensate the victim for the injuries and losses suffered.

 What Are the Most Common Dog Bite Injuries?

 The attorneys at Parker Scheer LLP have extensive experience representing adults and children injured by dogs in Massachusetts.
 Victims of a dog attack can experience a wide range of physical injuries which are often accompanies by psychological harm as well.
 Some of the most common injuries include: